AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-express-checkout.md

    >
    >Merchants must ask [PayPal Merchant Technical Support](https://developer.paypal.com/support/) to enable billing agreements in their accounts.
 The _Billing Agreement Signup_ parameter is enabled only after PayPal confirms that billing agreements are enabled for your merchant account.

-1. To allow the customer to complete the transaction from the PayPal site without returning to your store for Order Review, set **Skip Order Review Step** to `Yes`.
+1. To allow the customer to complete the transaction from the PayPal site without returning to your store for Order Review, set **[!UICONTROL Skip Order Review Step]** to `Yes`.

 1. Complete the additional sections, as needed for your store: